Call Today! 888-234-8376

 Five Most Common Ways to Screw Up Your Life Insurance Application

 Applying for a life insurance policy may be a bit stressful.
 Although most people will qualify for some kind of coverage, there is still a chance that you can be denied life insurance.
 Sometimes, this is simply due to unnecessary mistakes during the life insurance application process.
-Therefore, to help you secure a life insurance policy, TermLife2Go has put together a list of five common mistakes that can lead to a life insurance company failing to underwrite your policy.
 By knowing these we hope to increase your chance of getting a life insurance policy.

 When we say relax before your exam, we mean relax.
 No trips to the gym (or the bar).
 Exercise is typically good for your body and in the long run can help you increase your chances of getting approved for life insurance.
 However, the 24 hours leading up to an exam, exercise may actually hurt you.
 That’s because exercise increases your blood pressure and sometimes increases the presence of protein in your urine.
 Both of these things can be subject to question by a life insurance underwriter.
 By avoiding any exercise for the 24 hours leading up to an exam, you can increase your chances of getting approved at an affordable rate.